 Vultures, Ethics, And Roadkill

-The subject of roadkill, much like the subject of food waste, may be a tough one for some animal advocates to parse ethically: on the one hand, there is no animal lover that wants to see animals hit by vehicles, as much as this may be an inevitability in a car-focused culture (and some people seem intent to make it happen); on the other hand, the question of what we do with animals once they are killed by vehicles is a more complicated question to answer.
+The subject of non-human victims of car accidents (often referred to as “roadkill”), much like the subject of food waste, may be a tough one for some animal advocates to parse ethically: on the one hand, there is no animal lover that wants to see animals hit by vehicles, as much as this may be an inevitability in a car-focused culture (and some people seem intent to make it happen); on the other hand, the question of what we do with animals once they are killed by vehicles is a more complicated question to answer.
 Should we collect them and send them to landfills?
 Should we collect them and consume their meat so they aren’t “wasted”?
 Should we leave their bodies for scavengers such as vultures to eat?

 This ride-along brings up a host of ethical questions that the author then explores further: what is the morality of turning dead deer into “zoological garbage,” and is there a way to respect dead animals in a way that also respects the other animals and organisms that eat them?
 The author notes that “this wider, multi-species understanding of respect does not preclude us from eating roadkill, composting it, or otherwise using it for our purposes,” but that if we take such an ethic seriously, we will “often be obliged to leave a carcass for the vultures and the foxes and the maggots and the beetles and all the other hungry creatures with whom we share this world.”